 The enclosed proposal for an “editorial community” is a direct outgrowth of the talk I had with you about the college at Chicago.

 Surely McLuhan was correct, however, that the extent of our response to our spiritual and cultural collapse would have to be commensurate with the threat.
-So the astonishing thing is not the audacity of McLuhan’s proposal, but the fact that it has never even much been contemplated, let alone implemented.
+So the astonishing thing is not the audacity of McLuhan’s proposal, but the fact that it has never even been much contemplated, let alone implemented.

 Dear Mr. Hutchins: